Premkumar-bioin/Flavonoid-Docking-3GRS/README.md

 # Computational Investigation of Flavonoids Targeting Glutathione Reductase in Intestinal Inflammation

 ## 📌 Project Overview
-This project investigates the antioxidant and anti-inflammatory potential of a flavonoid library, specifically comparing **Naringin** and **Luteolin**, against Human Glutathione Reductase (3GRS).
-This computational workflow was designed to support an *in vivo* Zebrafish Inflammatory Bowel Disease (IBD) model.
+This project investigates the antioxidant and anti-inflammatory potential of a flavonoid library (**Naringin**,**Naringenin**,**Quercetin**,**Kaempfero** and **Luteolin**, against Human Glutathione Reductase (3GRS).
+This computational workflow(**only used python coing**) was designed to support an *in vivo* Zebrafish Inflammatory Bowel Disease (IBD) model.

 ## 🔬 Scientific Rationale
-Naringin is a major flavonoid glycoside studied in zebrafish IBD models.
+Naringin is a major flavonoid glycoside studied in my prior zebrafish IBD models.
 This project utilizes molecular docking to determine whether Naringin directly inhibits 3GRS or if it likely acts as a prodrug (requiring metabolism into an aglycone) compared to planar flavonoids like Luteolin.

 ## 🛠️ Tools & Technologies Used
 * **Data Preparation:** Python, RDKit, Pandas